Some say scars are a sign of strength.

 Table of Contents

-Below we’ve compiled a list of the top creams for use on unsightly scars, rating them on effectiveness, customer satisfaction, safe ingredients, and ease of use.
-No doubt, the best scar removal cream for you will be found in the list below!
+Below we’ve compiled a list of the top scar creams for use on unsightly scars, rating them on effectiveness, customer satisfaction, safe ingredients, and ease of use.
+No doubt, the best scar creams for you will be found in the list below!

 What are scars and how do they occur?

-Factors such as the depth, size, and location on the body can affect the appearance of a scar.
+Factors such as the depth, size, and location on the body can affect the appearance of scars.
 Other influences can change the way a scar looks as well.
-For instance, even if two people received the exact same cut in the exact same place, the two scars could look different, depending on the age, sex, ethnicity, and genetic make-up of each individual.
+For instance, even if two people received the exact same cut in the exact same place, the two scars could look different, depending on the age, sex, ethnicity, and genetic makeup of each individual.

 How to Prevent Scars

 If you’re reading this, chances are you already have a scar you want to get rid of.
 However, it’s always a good idea to know how to prevent scarring for future reference.
-Scars form during the healing process of a wound.
+Scars form during the wound-healing process.
 This means you need to take extra care of your skin during this process.

 Know that you cannot avoid scars 100%.
 However, there are ways to minimize their appearance:

 - Clean the affected area once a day with some soap and water.
-Some doctors even recommend applying petroleum jelly on the cut and covering it with a bandage.
+Some doctors even recommend applying petroleum jelly to the healing skin and covering it with a bandage.

 - Be sure you remove stitches when it’s time.
-Leaving them in too long or removing too late can interfere with the healing process.
+Leaving them in too long or removing them too late can interfere with healing.
 Be sure to discuss your options with your doctor.

 - Always use sunscreen when stepping outdoors.
-The rays can make the appearance of a scar more obvious.
-Injured skin should always have protection from the hot sun before as well as after healing.
+Sun exposure can make the appearance of a scar more obvious.
+Injured skin should always have protection from the hot sun before as well as after healing due to sensitive skin.

-If you currently have a cut and worry about scarring, follow these tips to reduce the risks of a scar.
-Then you can always use a cream to further lessen the appearance of it.
+If you currently have a cut and worry about scarring, follow these tips to lessen the risk of a scar.
+Then you can always use a scar cream for scar reduction.

 Types of Scars

-There are several diagnosed types of scars found, each having a telltale appearance and attributed cause.
+There are several diagnosed scar types found, each having a telltale appearance and attributed cause.

-Keloid scars – Keloids are the result of an overly-aggressive healing process, often growing beyond the area of the injury itself.
+Keloids are the result of an overly-aggressive healing process, often growing beyond the area of the injury itself.
 Some keloids can also grow into large, benign, tumors “welts” (also called neoplasms).
 While this type of scar can occur on almost anyone, keloids are most common in individuals with darker skin.
-Causes of keloid scars include accidents, surgery, acne, body piercing, and some even seem to form unexpectedly.
+Causes of these raised scars include accidents, surgery scars, acne-prone skin, and body piercing, and some even seem to form unexpectedly.

-Contracture scars – These occur where skin has been burned.
-Contracture scars can actually tighten and can go deeper into the layers of skin below (effecting muscles and nerves), both of which can make movement difficult.
+These are burn scars (occur when one has been burnt).
+Contracture scars can actually tighten and can go deeper into the layers of skin below (affecting muscles and nerves), both of which can make movement difficult.

-Atrophic scars – These are found to be the most common type of scar.
+These are found to be the most common type of scar.
 Atrophic scars appear as a sunken area or divot in the skin, occurring when critical supporting structures (such as fat and muscle) are removed or lost.
-Common atrophic scars include acne, marks associated with chickenpox and other diseases, as well as surgical and accident scars.
+Common atrophic scars include severe acne scars, marks associated with chickenpox and other diseases, as well as accident and surgical scars.

-Hypertrophic scars – “Hypertrophic” basically means “highly pigmented skin,” so these scars are reddish, usually raised (similar to keloid scars).
+“Hypertrophic” basically means “highly pigmented skin,” so these scars are reddish, and usually raised scars.
 However, unlike keloid scars, hypertrophic scars do not extend beyond the area of the injury.

-Stretch marks – Yes, stretch marks (also known as striae) are actually scars.
-They can occur when the skin is stretched too rapidly (during pregnancy, growth spurts, weigh/muscle gain, and/or weight loss).
-Stretch marks can often fade over years, but seldom disappear completely.
+Yes, stretch marks (also known as striae) are actually scars.
+They can occur when the skin is stretched too rapidly (during pregnancy, growth spurts, weight/muscle gain, and/or weight loss).
+Stretch marks can often fade over years but seldom disappear completely.

 Types of treatments

 Here’s where we get to the good part: what can be done about those nasty scars?
-There are several means of scar removal and treatment available to lessen their appearance, or remove them completely.
+There are several scar treatments available to lessen their appearance or remove them completely.